dauldd/retrieval-app/README.md

 ## Architecture

 The application is organized into three components.
 The [retriever.py](retriever.py) module handles document loading and processing.
-It reads PDF files, plain text, and images through OCR, then splits the content into 800-character chunks and builds the hybrid retriever.
+It reads PDF files (PyPDF2), plain text, and images (pytesseract OCR - Tesseract required) through OCR, then splits the content into 800-character chunks with 100-character overlap.
+The `HybridRetrieverManager` class enables incremental document ingestion - new chunks are added directly to the existing ChromaDB vector database via `add_documents()` without re-embedding previous documents, significantly improving upload performance.
 The [app.py](app.py) module manages the application state, tracking uploaded documents and their chunks while coordinating the retriever updates and query execution.
 Then [api.py](api.py) provides the FastAPI web server with upload and query endpoints with frontend in static/.

 ```
 ├── app.py               # core logic (state management, QA chain)